Abhishek-Kaudare/Kubernetes-Notes/PodDesign/podDesign.md

 To perform a rolling update, simply update the image of your pods using kubectl set image.
 This will automatically trigger a rolling update.

-To refine your deployment strategy, change the parameters in the spec:strategy section of your manifest file.
+To refine your deployment strategy, change the parameters in the `spec:strategy` section of your manifest file.
 There are two optional parameters — `maxSurge` and `maxUnavailable`:

 * `MaxSurge`: specifies the maximum number of pods the Deployment is allowed to create at one time.
 You can specify this as a whole number (e.g. 5), or as a percentage of the total required number of pods (e.g. 10%, always rounded up to the next whole number).
 If you do not set MaxSurge, the implicit, default value is 25%.

 * `MaxUnavailable`: specifies the maximum number of pods that are allowed to be unavailable during the rollout.
 Like MaxSurge, you can define it as an absolute number or a percentage.

-At least one of these parameters must be larger than zero.
+_At least one of these parameters must be larger than zero_.
 By changing the values of these parameters, you can define other deployment strategies, as shown below.

 ```yaml
 apiVersion: apps/v1